Haulgames/ShowHWID/README.md

 # ShowHWID

-This is Program, which show your HWID(your PC).
+This is Program, which show HWID(your PC).

 It's very easy code to show HWID!!!